Sustainability Internship Program

 - Share experiences with other SIP interns

-The Spring 2018 cohort will operate as US/PUBH 390 and will meet Tuesdays and Thursdays, 12:30-1:45 in BSB.
-In addition to class time, students will be expected to commit 8-10 hours a week on their internship project.
+The Summer 2018 internship program will run June 4-August 10; in addition to a weekly seminar held on Tuesdays, 10:30-12:30, students will be expected to commit approximately 15 hours a week to their internship project.

 Applications for the Summer 2018 internship programs are now open.
 Submit a cover letter and resume to Sarah Koning by April 2, 2018.
 Students need to be available for interviews the week of April 9-13; accepted students will be informed by April 16, 2018.

 Some internships available include Zero Waste, Food Recovery, and Bicycle interns; check back regularly for an updated list.